-Comments received via mail must have been postmarked by June 28, 2022.
-If a person needed assistance in providing a written comment, they were directed to contact the DVRPC Office of Communications and Engagement at 215-238-2929 or public_affairs@dvrpc.org.
-DVRPC frequently employed social media (Facebook, Twitter, and Instagram) during the public comment period to garner the public's interest and attention.
-For example, DVRPC highlighted different projects and facts via social media posts.
-For those without internet access, draft documents were available at the DVRPC office in the American College of Physicians Building in downtown Philadelphia.
-The public was asked to call (215) 592-1800 to make this request.
-Hardcopies of the Draft TIP documents were also available at certain public libraries across the region that are listed in Table 1: "Libraries Displaying the DVRPC FY2023 TIP for Pennsylvania."
+Comments received via mail must be postmarked by June 28, 2022.
+If you need assistance in providing a written comment, please contact the DVRPC Office of Communications and Engagement at 215-238-2929 or public_affairs@dvrpc.org.
+DVRPC frequently employs social media (Facebook, Twitter, and Instagram) during the public comment period to garner the public's interest and attention.
+For example, DVRPC will highlight different projects and facts via social media posts.
+For those without internet access, draft documents are available at the DVRPC office in the American College of Physicians Building in downtown Philadelphia.
+Please call (215) 592-1800 to make this request.
+Hardcopies of the Draft TIP documents are also available at certain public libraries across the region that are listed in Table 1: Libraries Displaying the Draft DVRPC FY2023 TIP for Pennsylvania.